robenkleene/audio-references/logic-pro/logic-pro-automation.md

 Just switch from `Read` to `Touch`, when `Touch` is set, any values changed will automatically be written to automation, regardless if record is enabled (so switch back to `Read` after you've finished recording).

+## Move Automation

+To move automation between two parameters, select the source parameter, then hold `⌘` while switching to the destination parameter, and a dialog will pop-up offering to move the automation.

 ## Region

 To create region-based automation: